benfoxall/benfoxall.github.com/_posts/2025-07-23-offline-things.md

 That I've built:

-- [QR Code Scanner](https://benjaminbenben.com/qr/) - I couldn't find one that did what I want; when a qr code is detected visit that link.
+- [QR Code Scanner](https://benjaminbenben.com/qr/) - I couldn't find one that did what I want; when a qr code is detected visit that link (including if that url is 'javascript:alert("hello")' 😬).
 - [QR Undistort](https://benjaminbenben.com/flatten/live.html) - This looks for a QR Code from a camera feed and transforms the video element so that it's central.
 [Like this](/img/qr-undistort.jpg)!
 - [QR Text](https://benjaminbenben.com/qtext/) - An text-based version of [qdraw].